 Trigona panoramatos: Try saying this mouthful five times quickly!
 It doesn’t matter if you can’t pronounce it, just as long as you eat it.
-New to the festival this year, trigona panoramatos are made from golden pastry triangles, which have been soaked in syrup and filled with creamy custard.
+Returning hot and fresh from a Paniyiri debut last year, trigona panoramatos are made from golden pastry triangles, which have been soaked in syrup and filled with creamy custard.
 Now it’s time to sit down – we’re too full to Zorba.

-The Plateia: For the second year running, Paniyiri Greek Festival is hosting The Plateia – an homage to a traditional Greek village complete with Cycladic architecture and all.
+The Plateia: Due to its immense popularity the past two years, Paniyiri Greek Festival is bringing back The Plateia – an homage to a traditional Greek village complete with Cycladic architecture and all.
 Among narrow paved streets, vine-covered pergolas and whitewashed walls sit several market stalls hawking all sorts of Greek delights.
 Mosey on through and sip on Greek coffees, sweets, fresh seafood, oysters, Greek wines, ouzo mojitos, and fourno, otherwise known as crispy traditional Greek pies.
 These bad boys are filled with the likes of spanakopita and are a must-try.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.